conal/paper-2021-language-derivatives/To do.md

 ## To do

-*   Conclusions and future work.
+*   Conclusions and future work:
+    *   Sharing work and finite-state property
 *   Check footnotes composition carefully.
     Sometimes there are terrible splits across pages or even a figure appearing beneath a footnote.
     The ACM layout does better than my own.